Fresno Area Express: Routes

+As of August 2025, the Fresno Area Express system had 19 routes.

-Transit Centers
+Transit centers

 Fresno Area Express has two primary transit centers, hubs where passengers can transfer between several routes.
 The Manchester Transit Center is located on the west side of Blackstone Avenue and is served by routes 1, 28 and 41, additionally, it is the location of the FAX Customer Service Center.
 The Downtown Transit Center is located at Courthouse Park and is served by routes 1, 22, 26, 28, 32, 34 and 38, along with the Fresno County Rural Transit Agency's Coalinga, Orange Cove, Southeast and Westside routes, along with Visalia Transit's V-LINE service.

 Fleet

-As of August 2024, Fresno Area Express has a fleet of 126 buses, with 100 needed for service on weekdays and 73 on weekends.
+As of August 2024, Fresno Area Express has a fleet of 136 buses, with 110 needed for service on weekdays and 77 on weekends.
 The buses in the spare fleet are used when necessary to cover for buses that need to be taken out of service for maintenance.

 The fleet primarily consists of 40-foot buses powered by CNG-fueled engines, but there are also three 29-foot buses for use on low-ridership routes and nine battery electric buses as the agency begins its transition to a zero tailpipe emissions fleet.